sshalem/Spring-Boot/application.properties/H2/Hibernate-JPA-logging.md

 shows the logging as below: with the time satamp and the package name 2021-04-21 12:02:27.553 DEBUG 496 --- [  restartedMain] org.hibernate.SQL   : drop table if exists customer

-logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
+Once I insert Data to DB , it will show the meta data inserted logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
 ```